Rail Record – Online Live Train Times UK

 We also plan to bring more alert features in the coming months.
 In addition to receiving alerts, you can make contributions to the website, such as adding images to station and locomotive about pages, update locomotive information, and tick trains and stations off / mark as visited / copped / bashed.

-Alerts can be set by clicking the bell icon at the bottom of a live train times schedule.
+Alerts can be set at the bottom of a live train times schedule.
 You’ll be required to login / create a free account to get email/sms alerts.
 Train information can be seen / updated by clicking on the locomotive number at the bottom of a schedule, provided an allocation has been added.

 Looking for the VSTP Schedule List?
 It’s moved to the VSTP Schedules page, from the Enthusiast Resources menu at the top.